VincentTan8/biometric-express/README.md

 * bio.js is a class used to communicated with the node-zklib library
 * app.js is the main file needed to run the project
 * node-zklib has been edited for the project's needs, part of it's commit history is somewhere else
-* index.html will look for update.json immediately, press cancel afterwards to enter update file manually
+* index.html will look for the preset update url immediately, press cancel afterwards to enter a different update url manually

 If you are not depending on the included node binaries and node_modules and do not wish to install the app as a service then: